Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 18, 2020

 If you’re spotting and haven’t taken at least three weeks of active pills, continue taking them until you reach the end of the third week — it may sound like a longer process but it’s better to be on the pill than pregnant!
 Once you hit the end of that third week, simply go off the medication and let your uterus bleed.

 If you try to fight it by not consistently taking the pill, it’ll just make it worse.
 By getting to week three and skipping the other pills for five days, your uterus will reset.
-Between 30 to 50% of people using combination birth control pills experience breakthrough bleeding in the first three to six months of use; this drops to 10 to 30% by the third month.
+Between 30 to 50% of people using combination birth control pills experience breakthrough bleeding and spotting in the first three to six months of use; this drops to 10 to 30% by the third month.
+The more consistent you are with taking your pill at the same time every day the more likely it is for breakthrough bleeding to stop.
+If you are still experiencing breakthrough bleeding speak with your doctor about other ways to stop the unscheduled bleeding.

 First time Skipping your Period